-Up to the second half of the previous century, Teologos was the capital of the island and its political and economical center.
+Up to the second half of the previous century, Theologos was the capital of the island and its political and economical center.
 Today it's a political center of Potos, Astris and Kinira.
-Unlike the other mountain villages, Teologos is still full of life, with a large number of villagers and a school.
-At the moment there are 80 children attending school, half of which are Albanian children.
-Approximately two thirds of island administrative belongs to Thelogos.
+Unlike the other mountain villages, Theologos is still full of life, with a large number of residents.
+At the moment there are 80 children attending the village school, half of them are Albanian children.
+Approximately two-thirds of island administrative belongs to Theologos.

-The history of Teologos, reaches back to antique times.
-A settlement and a tomb dating back to 8th century B.C. were found near Teologos.
+The history of Theologos goes back to ancient times.
+A settlement and a tomb dating back to 8th century B.C. were found near Theologos.

-Teologos is certainly one of the most beautiful places on the island, and you should definitely see it.
+Theologos is certainly one of the most beautiful places on the island, and you should definitely visit it.
 The first things you will notice are narrow streets, houses built in traditional, Macedonian style, with stone roofs.
-The village of Teologos represents a significant cultural monument, so building new, and reconstructing old houses is limited and by the standard for preserving the cultural and historical value of the village.
+Theologos village represents a significant cultural monument, so building new, and reconstructing old houses is limited and by the standard for preserving the cultural and historical value of the village.